stabix/stabix/doc/getting_started.rst

    config_mesh_BX_defaults.yaml
    config_mesh_SX_defaults.yaml

-You have to set your own YAML configuration files, by following instructions giving in this `README <https://github.com/stabix/stabix/blob/master/YAML_config_files/README.txt>`_.
+You have to set your own YAML configuration files, by following instructions given in this `README <https://github.com/stabix/stabix/blob/master/YAML_config_files/README.txt>`_.

 If the OpenGL rendering is not satisfying, you can modify the corresponding option in the `config.yaml <https://github.com/stabix/stabix/blob/master/YAML_config_files/config.yaml>`_ file.

-`Visit the YAML website for more informations. <http://www.yaml.org/>`_
+`Visit the YAML website for more informations <http://www.yaml.org/>`_.

-`Visit the YAML code for Matlab. <http://code.google.com/p/yamlmatlab/>`_
+`Visit the YAML code for Matlab <http://code.google.com/p/yamlmatlab/>`_.

+`Visit the Matlab page about OpenGL rendering <http://fr.mathworks.com/help/matlab/ref/opengl.html?refresh=true>`_.